yuxblank/phackp/README.md

 ### Model View Controller
   * Controller API provides all useful stuff (sessions, flash scopes, security etc...)*
+  * controllers/models can be put in any folder/s, the classloader will do the rest
   * simple API for models
   * view variables rendering from controllers (e.g $View->renderArgs("name", value) accessible from view as $name.)
   * view render specific template (e.g. $View->render("app/blogpage") .)